 Judgment calls.
 Should you approve a tenant's request to paint their living room bright orange?
 Is a late payment worth starting eviction proceedings over, or is this a good tenant going through a rough patch?
 These decisions require context, empathy, and experience that AI doesn't have.

 Vendor negotiation.
-AI can dispatch a plumber, but it can't look them in the eye and negotiate a better rate because you're sending them five jobs a month.
+AI can hand off a job to a contractor, but it can't look them in the eye and negotiate a better rate because you're sending them five jobs a month.
 Relationships with contractors still require a human.

 How the Landlord Stays in Control